4-Day Workout Split: The Best Routines for Training 4x a Week

 - The weekly sets calculator gives per-muscle targets scaled to your schedule and focus.

-- The progressive overload calculator tells you exactly when to add weight or reps on each lift.
+- The progressive overload calculator helps you decide when to add weight or reps on each lift.

 Not sure 4 days is right for you?
 The best workout split guide compares full body, upper/lower, and PPL across every weekly schedule.